hlmason/musiclaps/README.md

 Macro Organization:

+HTML/PHP:

+The "include" folder contains files with snippets of code that have been 'included' (include(ROOT_PATH . 'include/...')) in other files.

 CSS/Sass, Javascript/jQuery:

 As in Rails projects, the "assets/" folder contains the CSS/Sass ("assets/stylesheets/"), Javascript/jQuery ("assets/javascripts/"), and image ("assets/images/") files.